 The market has also been fueled by growing privacy and security concerns.
 With so much critical data stored on laptops, smart phones, tablets and other devices, consumers are increasingly reluctant to simply discard them until they can be certain no one will be able to access that information in the future.

-That’s a key reason why eWaste1 will not only recycle your electronic waste, but also eliminate any worries the owner might have about the data that’s still contained on the old hard drive.
+That’s a key reason why a proven recycling firm like Great Lakes Electronics Corporation will not only recycle your electronic waste, but also eliminate any worries the owner might have about the data that’s still contained on the old hard drive.

 They can even record the shredding of those drives so anyone interested can watch it being destroyed.